deshayk/deshayk/README.md

 👩🏾‍💻 I’m currently working on my Associates of Applied Science in Computer Programming with a focus in Application Development - Cloud Computing

-✍🏽 March 2022 Study Focus: Cloud Computing (AWS and Microsoft Azure) and Smart Contract Development (Solidity)
+✍🏽 March 2022 Study Focus: Cloud Computing (AWS and Microsoft Azure) and Smart Contract and dApps development on the Ethereum network.
+(Solidity)

-💬 Ask me about: my tech journey, my favorite anime, or my latest project (Konnect).
+💬 Ask me about: my tech journey, my favorite anime, or my latest project (Standard DAO).

 🧑🏾‍🏫 Fun fact: One of my most memorable professional experiences incldues teaching over 200 wonderful ESL learners at a university in Northen China.
 My Chinese pronunciation isn't that great but that's what hours of practicing on Rosetta Stone is for.